-13.2.1.4 Additional Remarks About Using Precompilers
+14.2.1.4 Additional Remarks About Using Precompilers

-The following are the additional remarks on this release of Oracle Database 12c Release 2 (12.2) for Fujitsu BS2000:
+The following are some additional remarks on this release of Oracle Database 19c for Fujitsu BS2000:

-Only compilers and compiler versions supporting the ILCS Standard Linkage are supported.
+• Only compilers and compiler versions supporting the ILCS Standard Linkage are supported.
 If the Oracle Database detects a call from a user program not using the Standard Linkage conventions, then it terminates the task and displays the message number 5002 or 5003.